KrasniKot/holbertonschool-machine_learning/supervised_learning/optimization/README.md

 * Returns: the updated variable and the new moment, respectively

 ### 6. Momentum Upgraded:
+Write the function `def create_momentum_op(loss, alpha, beta1):` that creates the training operation for a neural network in tensorflow using the gradient descent with momentum optimization algorithm:
+* `loss` is the loss of the network
+* `alpha` is the learning rate
+* `beta1` is the momentum weight
+* Returns: the momentum optimization operation

 ### 7. RMSProp:
 ### 8. RMSProp Upgraded:
 ### 9. Adam: